 About

 I’m a programmer by heart and soul, probably because programming is a science, a craft, and an art at the same time.
-The areas I’m most passionate about are programming languages, web technologies, and software craftsmanship.
+The areas I’m most passionate about are programming languages, web technologies, software craftsmanship, and sustainability.

 I studied computer science at the Faculty of Mathematics and Physics of the Charles University in Prague.